 Required File

-alarm_rx_sms.txt.exa
+alarm_rx_sms.txt.ex a

 mple

 This file needs to be renamed in order to become active in CathexisVision.
 Rename it

 as below.

-Rename: alarm_rx_sms.tx kt .
+Rename: alarm_rx_sms.tx ct

 Default Location C:\Program Files\CathexisVision Server\settings

 Structure # comment

 recipient xxxx

 [alarm type]

 [alarm type]

 [alarm type]

-comment

-recipient yyyy [alarm type]

-[alarm type]

-File Configuration

-J about the particular alarm configuration in the settings file.
-E.g., the

-comment n of the recipient.
-Any text following the hash (#) symbol will only be

-read as commer read as comment in the file and will not be included in the SMS notification.

-Replace [xxxx] with the cell phone number to which SMS notifications should be sent.

-Recipient xxxx Multiple recipie nts receiving the same or separate alarms may be added.
-See $\underline{10.3.3.1.3}$

-Example 3, below.

-[alarm type] Replace [alarm type] with the parameters required to cause an SMS to be sent.
-Multiple

-[a.a type] parameters may be set.
-Options are:

-tech Enter this to specify that technical alarms will send SMS

-notifications.

-event low/ medium/high Enter [event low/event medium/event high] (either one, all, or a combination) to specify that event alarms with corresponding priority levels will send SMS notifications.
+comment recipient yyyy [alarm type] [alarm type] File Configuration about the particular alarm configuration in the settings file.
+E.g., the comment name or position of the recipient.
+Any text following the hash (#) symbol will only be · · It in the file and will not be included in the SMS notification.
+Replace [xxxx] w vith the cell phone number to which SMS notifications should be sent.
+Recipient xxxx Multiple recipients receiving the same or separate alarms may be added.
+See $10.3.3.1.3$ Example 3, below. [alarm type] ype] with the parameters required to cause an SMS to be sent.
+Multiple [be set.
+Options are: tech Enter this to specify that technical alarms will send SMS / notifications. event low/ medium/high Enter [event low/event medium/event high] (either one, all, or a combination) to specify that event alarms with corresponding priority levels will send SMS notifications.
 Note : Event priority levels are set up when configuring events.
+See the Events section of this manual. event all Enter [event all] to specify that all event alarms (regardless of whether a priority level has been configured) will send notifications. pattern abc Enter [pattern abc], where [abc] is the event description.
+This is used to further refine which alarms will send notifications.
+Note: 1.
+Event descriptions are set up when configuring events.
 See the Events section of this manual.

-event all Enter [event all] to specify that all event alarms (regardless of

-whether a priority level has been configured) will send notifications.

-pattern abc Enter [pattern abc], where [abc] is the event description.
-This is used

-to further refine which alarms will send notifications.

-Note:

-Event descriptions are set up when configuring events.
-See the

-Events section of this manual.

-2. The pattern uses regular expression to match the pattern to the
+2. The pattern uses regular expression to match the pattern to the event description.

-event description.

 3. Regular expressions are case sensitive.
-Ensure the pattern case

-matches that of the event description.
+Ensure the pattern case matches that of the event description.